facundo1cabrera/ContactsAPIChallenge/README.md

 we have much less coupling and a codebase that is easier to maintain.

-This project is built on top of .NET 6 which uses a los of decorators (or attributes depending on what you call them) for endpoints definitios, for routing behavior or for model validations.
+This project is built on top of .NET 6 which uses a los of decorators (or attributes depending on what you call them) for endpoints definitions, for routing behavior or for model validations.
 Those are implementations of the decorator pattern.

 ## SOLID Principles